AndreiZn/Video_feature_extraction/README.md

 # Video_feature_extraction

 function is_person_in_video(video_path, image_path):
-- takes as an input path to a video (local file on disk) and path to an image (a portrait of a celebrity, for example)
+- takes as an input: path to a video (local file on disk) and path to an image (a portrait of a celebrity, for example)
 - outputs whether the person is in this video

 Remarks: